Ap Lei Chau

 Ap Lei Chau or Aberdeen Island is an island of Hong Kong, located off Hong Kong Island next to Aberdeen Harbour and Aberdeen Channel.
 It has an area of 1.30 km2 after land reclamation.
 Administratively it is part of the Southern District.
 Ap Lei Chau is one of the most densely populated islands on earth, as well as the most densely populated island with a population of over 10,000.

-In the 2000s on their website the Guinness World Records called it the world's most densely populated island.
+In the 2000s, the Guinness World Records called it the world's most densely populated island on their website.

 History

 Before the First Opium War, Ap Lei Chau was a small fishing village, with its harbour forming an excellent natural typhoon shelter.
 The island appears on a Ming-era map with its primary settlement labelled "Fragrant Harbour Village".
-This is the probable origin of the name for Hong Kong, although the town eventually took the name of its island.
+Its early phonetic rendering of the Cantonese phrase hēung góng is the probable origin of the name for Hong Kong, although the town eventually took the name of its island.

 Under the terms of the 1841 Treaty of Nanking, it was ceded to the British together with Hong Kong Island.
 It was sometimes known as Taplichan, Taplishan, &c. from an alternative name for the island.

 The island had a largely uneventful history under British rule.

 In 1968, Hongkong Electric opened a power station on Ap Lei Chau to provide electricity for the whole of Hong Kong Island.
 In 1980 and 1994, a bridge was constructed to connect the island to the Hong Kong Island, and this created momentum for rapid economic development.
 Public housing estates were built to accommodate people, including some who had suffered in a fire in the Aberdeen typhoon shelter.
-In 1989, the generators of the power station were relocated to Lamma Island, and the old power station was demolished.
-The site was re-developed into the South Horizons residential area, with the addition of some land reclaimed from the sea.
+In 1989, the generators of the power station were relocated to Lamma Island, and the old power station has been demolished and re-developed into the South Horizons residential area, with the addition of some land reclaimed from the sea.

 Geography and demographics

 Ap Lei Chau was named after the shape of the island, which resembles the tongue of a duck.
 Ap means duck, Lei means tongue, and Chau means island.
 The northern part has the highest population, while the southern part of the island is less densely populated.

 The highest point on the island is Yuk Kwai Shan (玉桂山; aka.
 Mount Johnston), with an altitude of 196 m.

 It comprises four main residential areas — Lei Tung Estate, Ap Lei Chau Main Street, South Horizons and Ap Lei Chau Estate, each of which comprises several highrise towers.
-There is an industrial estate on the southern tip of the island.
+There is also an industrial estate on the southern tip of the island.

 The population of Ap Lei Chau is 79,727.
 The sum of the population in constituency areas D02 to D07 and its area is 1.30 km2, giving it a population density of 61,328 pd/sqkm and making it the fourth most densely populated island in the world.

 Ap Lei Chau also lends its name to the Ap Lei Chau geologic formation, which covers most of Hong Kong Island.